jprogramtech/blink_challenge/README.md

 ## Set up

-I'm currently running node version v10.3.0 can be found by running 'node -v' in terminal if you run into any issues intalling dependencies try using a newer version of node.
+I'm currently running node version v10.3.0
+This can be found by running 'node -v' in terminal
+If you run into any issues intalling dependencies try using a newer version of node.

 You will need to create a dev config file in